 How many times a day do you pull out your phone and click on an app?
 Facebook?
 Your budgeting app?
 Twitter?
 Your credit card?
 More often than you realize.

-Americans spend just over four hours a day interacting with their apps on average.
+Americans typically spend hours a day interacting with their apps.
 And while some could argue you’re wasting a lot of time, no one can argue that just by using your apps, companies are tapping into your personal and financial information.

 In fact, cybersecurity company Surfshark identified 32 types of data that the Apple Store flags through its “nutrition label” initiative — this includes tracking your contact information, personal information, your location, your contacts, your browsing history and your purchases.
 Then, Surfshark reviewed the privacy details accompanying 200 apps in the Apple App Store to determine which apps were the most and least “data hungry,” as Surfshark labeled them.
 And how did the apps fare?
 Some tracked all 32 points; others tracked zero.